DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/view_participant_data.md

 The API uses two different status fields to describe a participant’s journey in the participant endpoints:

 * `training_status`, set by providers through the API.
 It determines what actions providers can take, such as updating data or submitting declarations
-* `participant_status`, set by schools.
-It reflects the participant’s position in the school (for example, whether they’re joining or leaving)
+* `participant_status`, shows a participant’s position in the school.
+It moves to `left` whenever the school or lead provider indicates the participant is no longer training with the current lead provider, even if they remain at the school

 Together, these statuses give both providers and schools a shared view of a participant’s training progress.